Hi there! My name is Matt and I’m a Persuader. More on that in a bit, but let me first set the stage by telling you a little bit about myself.

 I’m the vice president of product development at The Predictive Index (PI).
 I’m responsible for the long-term vision and roadmap for our unique portfolio of products including our workshops and software applications.
 I have the best job at PI because I get to work with people from every part of our company, from sales and marketing all the way to finance and people operations.

 I lead a team of a dozen product professionals who I absolutely adore.
 I hand-picked each of them, and the best part of my day is helping them do some pretty incredible things for our clients.
-When it comes to behavioral styles, we are a very diverse group made up of a few Mavericks, a Specialist, a Craftsman, a Guardian, an Altruist, and more!
+When it comes to behavioral styles, we are a very diverse group made up of a few Mavericks, a Specialist, an Artisan, a Guardian, an Altruist, and more!
 Being a trained PI Practitioner helps me understand what uniquely motivates each of them and how I can shape my own interactions with them so we can all be at our best.

 My behavioral pattern